Quasi-isometry invariants of weakly special square complexes: Preliminaries

 \begin{lemma} Suppose that $K$ and $K'$ are standard product subcomplexes of $Y$ such that $K\subset K'$.
 Then $K$ and $K'$ can be denoted by $P_1\times P_2$ and $P'_1\times P'_2$, respectively, such that $P_i\subset P'_i$ for $i=1,2$. \end{lemma} \begin{proof} Let $\bold{P}'_1\times\bold{P}'_2$ be the base of $K'$ with the local isometry $\iota':\bold{P}'_1\times\bold{P}'_2\rightarrow Y$ and let $\overline{\iota'}:\overline{\bold{P}'_1}\times\overline{\bold{P}'_2}\hookrightarrow \overline{Y}$ be an elevation whose image is a standard product subcomplex $\overbar{K}'\subset\overline{Y}$.
 Since $K\subset K'$, there exists a p-lift $\overbar{K}$ of $K$ contained in $\overbar{K}'$.
 It means that $\overbar{K}$ and $\overbar{K}'$ can be denoted by $\overbar{P}_1\times\overbar{P}_2$ and $\overbar{P}'_1\times\overbar{P}'_2$, respectively, where $\overbar{P}_i\subset\overbar{P}'_i$ for $i=1,2$.
 By Lemma \ref{ProjofPS} and the notation of standard product subcomplex of $Y$, $K$ and $K'$ are therefore denoted by $p_Y(\overbar{P}_1)\times p_Y(\overbar{P}_2)$ and $p_Y(\overbar{P}'_1)\times p_Y(\overbar{P}'_2)$, respectively, where $p_Y(\overbar{P}_i)\subset p_Y(\overbar{P}'_i)$. \end{proof}

 \begin{convention} The following letters are usually used to denote objects related to product subcomplexes for a compact weakly special square complex $Y$ and the universal cover $\overline{Y}$ of $Y$: \begin{itemize} \item $P$ denotes a 1-dimensional subcomplex of $Y$ and $\overline{P}$ denotes a 1-dimensional subcomplex of $\overline{Y}$ which is isometric to the universal cover of $P$. \item $\overbar{K}$ and $\overbar{M}$ ($K$ and $M$, resp.) may denote standard and maximal product subcomplexes of $\overline{Y}$ ($Y$, resp.).
-A flat in $\overline{Y}$ may be denoted by $F$. \item The base of a standard product subcomplex (or a subcomplex of the base) of $Y$ is denoted by a bold letter like $\bold{P}, \bold{K}, \mathrm{or}\ \bold{M}$. \end{itemize} In particular, the line over a letter denotes the universal cover of the space which the letter refer or a subcomplex in the universal cover. \end{convention}
+A flat in $\overline{Y}$ may be denoted by $F$. \item The base of a standard product subcomplex (or a subcomplex of the base) of $Y$ is denoted by a bold letter like $\bold{P}, \bold{K}, \mathrm{or}\ \bold{M}$. \end{itemize} In particular, the line over a letter denotes either the universal cover of the space which the letter refers or a subcomplex of the universal cover of something. \end{convention}

 For a standard product subcomplex $\overbar{K}\subset\overline{Y}$, the base of $p_Y(\overbar{K})\subset Y$ has the fundamental group quasi-isometric to exactly one of $\mathbb{Z}\times\mathbb{Z}$, $\mathbb{Z}\times\mathbb{F}$ or $\mathbb{F}\times\mathbb{F}$.
 We say that $p_Y(\overbar{K})$ has one of the following \textit{quasi-isometric\ types}: $(\mathbb{Z}\times\mathbb{Z})$, $(\mathbb{Z}\times\mathbb{F})$ or $(\mathbb{F}\times\mathbb{F})$.
 The quasi-isometric type of $\overbar{K}$ is defined as the quasi-isometric type of $p_Y(\overbar{K})$.
 Note that if standard product subcomplexes of $\overline{Y}$ have different quasi-isometric types, then they are not quasi-isometric to each other.